 If life's too short to plough through LOTR again, let alone make time for the dead weight of saga that is The Silmarillion, The Hobbit is an altogether different proposition.

-Indeed, having just finished a new edition @Rae102011 bought for me, you could make it a case for being Tolkien's best book.
+Indeed, having just finished a new edition a friend bought for me, you could make it a case for being Tolkien's best book.

 Yep, you heard me.

 While it's unfair to pit The Hobbit - a children's fantasy - directly against LOTR, which even if you don't care for it remains (plus attendant scholarship) a staggering piece of work with huge cultural significance, it has less of its sequel's faults, not least because it's much shorter.
 However, it also stands on its own merits.

 Chief among those is a lightness of touch LOTR mostly lacks after the initial chapters, with its dominant epic/grim mode broken up by passages aiming for comic effect but ending up in bathos.

 The Hobbit is altogether more mock-heroic, with a strong comic reading of the text showing Thorin & Company as semi-competent at best, Bilbo at least as lucky as he is able, and several characters (hello Bombur, the Fat Owl of

 And how the tale is told is one of the best things about it.
 Derived from bedtime stories by Tolkien to his children, it reads as if it has been honed and refined in the telling.
 To put it another way: Lord Of The Rings is a book that has been written; The Hobbit is a book that has been spoken.
 Like his beloved mythologies, it's a piece of oral tradition that has been committed to paper.